dgp1130/blog/src/www/posts/ctor.md

 could qualify the method invocation to use a specific type in the inheritance hierarchy.

-This also means that the order of inheritance does matter, as `Simpson<Student<Person>>` is a distinct type from `Student<Simpson<Person>>` because calling `.say()` returns `D'oh!` and `What time is recess?` respectively.
+This also means that *order of inheritance matters*, as `Simpson<Student<Person>>` is a distinct type from `Student<Simpson<Person>>` because calling `.say()` returns `D'oh!` and `What time is recess?` respectively.
 Of course, if your usage of mixins depends on their ordering, it